-The TAS School Site Council serves as the decision-making body and will conduct an annual evaluation of programs and services for English Language Learners.
+The TAS ELAC/DELAC/ELPAC committees serve as the decision-making body and will conduct an annual evaluation of programs and services for English Language Learners.
 The evaluation process will focus on key questions that will be administered to staff, and parents in the form of a survey.
-An SCC meeting will focus on the analysis of these results and post recommendations for improvement.
+ELAC/DELAC/ELPAC meetings will focus on the analysis of these results and post recommendations for improvement.

 The TAS EL program will undergo Categorical Program Monitoring conducted by the CDE (California Department of Education).
 The CDE monitors for compliance with requirements of each categorical program including fiscal requirements.
-In preparation for this review, TAS will develop ways to self-monitor the EL program with support of the SSC.
+In preparation for this review, TAS will develop ways to self-monitor the EL program with support of the TAS ELAC/DELAC/ELPAC.

-The monitoring process will establish high expectations for all students, promote full involvement of all stakeholders (administrators, teachers, parents, and students), involve guideline set forth by the CDE for Program monitoring under NCLB and ensure that program evaluation in an integral parent of school improvement activities.
+The monitoring process will establish high expectations for all students, promote full involvement of all stakeholders (administrators, teachers, parents, and students) that ensure that program evaluation in an integral parent of school improvement activities.